woile/woile.github.io/posts/creating-a-small-git-like-cli-with-decli/index.rst

 ~~~~~~~~~~~

 Last thing we are missing are the subcommands, we said we were gonna cover :code:`add`, :code:`commit`, and :code:`push`.
-Each one will have a unique argument.
-Each one will use a class that we are gonna implement next.
+Each one will have a unique sub-argument (just as an example).
+Also, each one will use a class that we are gonna implement later.
 So no output for now.

 Some extras: